The house of Americana…Natchez MS

 It was the perfect ending to my weekend of excess in Natchez.
 The next day after a big pancake breakfast, courtesy of Claire’s mom and sister, I began my long journey back to Georgia on the Natchez Trace.

 - National Park Guide: Mississippi’s Natchez Trace Parkway (travel.usatoday.com)

 - Natchez Under the Hill Saloon

-Hope y’all had a happy International Women’s Day yesterday!
+Happy International Women’s Day!
 Never heard of it?
 Here’s a little backstory: